vecna/trackmap/README.md

 If your country is not on the list, too bad, mean that nobody has reviewed the media list (it a boring but needed step).
 You can take a look between the unclean lists

-## Vagrant option (a.k.a. less effort, more trust needed)
+## Long term project support (do not use it yet - under review)

 A **Vagrantfile** exists in this repository, which is configured to setup a virtual box

     sudo apt-get install vagrant wget -y
     wget https://github.com/vecna/helpagainsttrack/archive/master.zip